nd1012/Stream-Serializer-Extensions/src/Stream-Serializer-Extensions Docs/index.md

 The `SerializedObjectVersion` property will have a non-null value, if the object was deserialized, and the `StreamSerializerBase` base constructor got a object version as `objectVersion` parameter.
 Based on the serialized object version you can switch and handle the binary sequence in the required way.
+To access the versioning information of an object, you can use the optional `IStreamSerializerVersion` interface, which is implemented by `StreamSerializerBase`, too.

 ## Deserializer limitations